Technical helpsheet highlighting key considerations for individuals and employers when using social media.

 Those responsible for compliance or marketing in practices may also find this helpsheet useful.

-Members may also wish to refer to the following related helpsheets:
+Members may also wish to refer to the following related helpsheets/guidance:

 Social media continues to be popular and members and practices should understand the opportunities and risks associated with social media.
 The prevalence of social media has brought with it the expectation that it is included in personal as well as business relationships and activities.